 - swelling of your mouth, tongue, or throat, which can make it hard to breathe

 What might help

-If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
-They may suggest an over-the-counter oral antihistamine, such as diphenhydramine (Benadryl), or a topical product, like hydrocortisone cream, to manage your symptoms.
+If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away. .
+To help manage your symptoms, they may suggest an over-the-counter antihistamine that you swallow, such as diphenhydramine (Benadryl), or a product you apply to your skin, such as hydrocortisone cream.

 If your doctor confirms that you had a mild allergic reaction to Cosentyx, they’ll decide if you should continue using it.